Comparing Getinge (GNGBY) & Its Peers

-Getinge (OTCMKTS: GNGBY) is one of 65 publicly-traded companies in the “Electromedical equipment” industry, but how does it weigh in compared to its competitors?
-We will compare Getinge to similar companies based on the strength of its dividends, analyst recommendations, valuation, earnings, profitability, institutional ownership and risk.
+Getinge (OTCMKTS: GNGBY) is one of 65 public companies in the “Electromedical equipment” industry, but how does it compare to its peers?
+We will compare Getinge to similar businesses based on the strength of its analyst recommendations, profitability, valuation, institutional ownership, earnings, risk and dividends.

+Getinge has a beta of 0.88, meaning that its share price is 12% less volatile than the S&P 500.
+Comparatively, Getinge’s peers have a beta of 20.18, meaning that their average share price is 1,918% more volatile than the S&P 500.

-This table compares Getinge and its competitors’ net margins, return on equity and return on assets.
+This table compares Getinge and its peers’ net margins, return on equity and return on assets.

 |Net Margins